gauravvv2204/PasswordManagementSystem/README.md

 * Add `Admin:bool` column to `master_table`.
 * Add Email verification on Create user.
 * Forgot Password OTP expiration.
+* Provide two-factor authentication.
+* Provide Strong Password Generator
+* Set up a way to add any type of account credentials.
+* Store Private key on user's end.
 ---

 This Project was made by